ExpressGateway/express-gateway.io/docs/admin/index.md

 ### Overview

-The Express Gateway Admin API is an interface to manage internal entities such as Users, Applications, Credenitials, Scopes, OAuth2 tokens and the relationships among such entities.
+The Express Gateway Admin API is an HTTP interface to manage internal entities such as Users, Applications, Credenitials, Scopes, OAuth2 tokens and the relationships among such entities.

 Note: in the future the Admin API will also allow configuration of gateway entities such as pipeline and policy configuration dynamically.

 The Express Gateway [CLI][cli] utilizes the Admin API.